 So, as an advice, try stepping out of your comfort zone.
 Hop on to a metro – it really isn’t all the scary.

-Xochimilco Tour: When’s the Best Time to Visit?
+When’s the Best Time to take a Xochimilco Day Tour?

 Xochimilco is completely different on weekends and weekdays.
 As per me, the best day for Xochimilco is Sunday, but it depends on your preferences.
 Here’s how Xochimilco on weekends and weekdays is different: